Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsHLS/README.md

 - Adaptable Engines (programmable logic (PL) and memory)
 - Intelligent Engines (including both including both AI and DSP Engines)

-This tutorial performs two implementations of a system-level design using AI Engine in one and the DSP Engine in the other.
+This tutorial performs two implementations of a system-level design: one with AI Engine, and the other with HLS using the DSP Engines.
 In each implementation, the tutorial takes you through the hardware emulation and hardware flow in the context of a complete Versal ACAP system design.

 A Makefile is provided for each implementation.
 It can be used to create the design for various point sizes (32 x 64, 64 x 128, 128 x 256, 256 x 512, and 1024 x 2048), different numbers of fft_2d kernel graph instances (1, 5 and 10), and different targets (hw_emu and hw).